Documentation Home

 The instructions for setting up an account that uses LDAP authentication depend on which server-side LDAP plugin is used.
 The following sections describe several usage scenarios.

-To configure a MySQL account for simple LDAP authentication, the CREATE USER statement specifies the authentication_ldap_simple plugin, and optionally names the LDAP user distinguished name (DN):
+To set up a MySQL account for simple LDAP authentication, use a CREATE USER statement to specify the authentication_ldap_simple plugin, optionally including the LDAP user distinguished name (DN), as shown here:

 CREATE USER user